lorien/grab/README.md

 Important notice: pycurl backend is dropped.
 The only network transport now is urllib3.

-The project is being in a slow refactoring stage.
-It might be possible there will no be new feaures.
+The project is in a slow refactoring stage.
+It might be possible there will not be new features.

 Things that are going to happen (no estimation time):

-* Refactoring the source code while keeping most of external API unchanged
+* Refactoring the source code while keeping most of the external API unchanged
 * Fixing bugs
 * Annotating source code with type hints
-* Improving quality of source code to comply with pylint and other linters
+* Improving the quality of source code to comply with pylint and other linters
 * Moving some features into external packages or moving external dependencies inside Grab
 * Fixing memory leaks
 * Improving test coverage